-We’re geared to placing talented finance and accounting people in permanent, temporary and interim roles at all levels, and particularly in Bristol, Bath and the South West of the UK.
+We specialise in placing talented finance and accounting people in permanent, temporary and interim roles at all levels, and particularly in Bristol, Bath and the South West of the UK.

-Whether you’re growing an owner managed business or SME or an accounting professional in industry or an accountancy practice, you’ll find below some of the specific expectations behind the roles we recruit for:
+Whether you’re growing an owner-managed business or SME, or an accounting professional in industry or an accountancy practice, you’ll find below some of the specific expectations behind the roles we recruit for:

 In some smaller businesses, a finance manager may be the most senior finance role.
 Generally, the role, experience and responsibilities of a finance manager will be narrower than that of a financial controller, although this can vary widely between different businesses.

 As your business grows it may be necessary to have more specialist members of a finance team.
 Management accountants are generally responsible for providing accounting information to businesses that will allow the directors to understand the performance of the business and make informed decisions.

 In larger organisations management accounting roles may be expanded to become finance business partners.
 The necessary skills for this type of role are different to traditional back office accounting roles and a finance business partner becomes more of a trusted advisor, providing more general commercial advice with less transaction processing.

 Many larger businesses, and some more complex smaller businesses, employ internal specialists to ensure that they are applying HMRC tax rules and legislation in the correct, and most beneficial way, for the business.

 The term financial analyst may mean any number of different things.
 Generally, if your business requires, or generates, a large volume of financial data, it may be necessary to have specialist financial analysts whose role it is to manage, manipulate, understand and present this data in a way that provides benefit to the business.